stevekinney/stevekinney.net/src/writing/setup-python.md

 To ensure your environment can be easily replicated, create a `requirements.txt` file.

+> [!Question] What is a requirements.txt?
-A `requirements.txt` file is a plain text file used in Python projects to specify the list of external packages required for the project.
+> A `requirements.txt` file is a plain text file used in Python projects to specify the list of external packages required for the project.
 Each line in the file typically includes the name of a package and optionally its version number.
 This allows for easy installation of dependencies using the `pip` command.

 You can use `pip` to generate `requirements.txt`: